realpaver/realpaver/paper/paper.md

 This technology has been applied with success in many fields of engineering like automatic control [@jaulin2001], preliminary design [@yvars2021] and robotics [@merlet2004].

-This library can be used by anyone wanting to compute sets of solutions for numerical or mixed discrete-continuous CSPs.
+This library can be used by anyone wanting to compute sets of solutions for numerical or mixed discrete-continuous constraint satisfaction problems.
 It can also be used to prove infeasibility or existence of solutions thanks to the B\&P algorithm and interval analysis [@moore2009].
 Since the library contains most of the state-of-the art algorithms relating to CP over intervals, it can also be used by researchers in this field to define new algorithms.